 Finally, simply knowing what each other player has chosen can also have an impact.
 For instance, Andreoni and Petrie (2004) find that cooperation is highest when actions can be linked to the actor.
+Sell and Wilson (1991) also find positive effects when information is available.
 But, information may also help adjust judgements.
 Social expectancy theory predicts that if people have different expectations of how, for instance, attractive and unattractive others will behave, then they may have totally different reactions to the same observed behavior depending on which person they are facing (Darley and Fazio, 1980; Zebrowitz, 1997).
 Furthermore, psychologists suggest that people come to the table with prejudices and stereotypes.
 However, after meeting someone and gaining more information, these prejudices are often revised or washed away (Devine, 1989).
 Related to this are issues of similarity and familiarity.
 People tend to favor those similar to themselves (McPherson, Smith-Lovin and Cook, 2001), and working with familiar others can reduce transaction costs, as familiarity can enhance trust (Glaeser, Laibson, Scheinkman, and Soutter, 2000).